DomNidy/saint_sim/README.md

   - `/apps/simulation_worker`: Application which handles simulation requests from users by invoking `simc`, then persists the results to the database
 - `/pkg`: Directory containing packages shared and used throughout `/apps`

+  - `/pkg/auth`: Provides mechanisms for authenticating user requests
   - `/pkg/secrets`: Utility for reading secrets into memory
   - `/pkg/interfaces`: Contains automatically generated, shared types
   - `/pkg/utils`: Miscellaneous shared utilities

-- `/db`: Contains Postgres db initialization scripts, which are copied into the Postgres container, and then executed. _(Note: these only are executed if the Postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details)_
+- `/db`: Contains SQL scripts used to initialize Postgres.
+These are copied into the Postgres container on launch and executed. *(Note: these only are executed if the Postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details)*

 ## Running